A Bridge Too Far (film): Reception

-The film has a 63% score on Rotten Tomatoes based on 27 reviews, with an average rating of 6.10/10.
-The film also has a score of 63 out of 100 on Metacritic based on reviews from 13 critics, indicating "generally favorable reviews".

-A "making-of" documentary included in a special edition DVD of A Bridge Too Far says that, at the time of its release, "the film was shunned by American critics and completely ignored at Oscar time for daring to expose the fatal inadequacies of the Allied campaign."
+A "making-of" documentary included in a special edition DVD of A Bridge Too Far says that, at the time of its release, "the film was shunned by American critics and completely ignored at Oscar time for daring to expose the fatal inadequacies of the Allied campaign".

 Accolades

 Promotion

 To promote the film, scriptwriter William Goldman wrote a book titled Story of A Bridge Too Far as a favour to Joseph E. Levine.
 It was published in December 1977 and divided into three sections: